umnilab/METS-R_SIM/README.md

     - `departure time` is the departure time of the trip.
     - `cost` is the energy consumed by the trip
     - `choice` is the choice of rountes among the candidates if eco-routing is enabled.
-    - `passNum` is the number of passengers.
+    - `passNum` is the number of requests.

     c.
 The attributes of `Buslog.csv` file are:
     - `tick` is the simulation time tick.